Schillaci tips Immobile to be Italy's surprise hero in Brazil

 "That shows that you need to prepare mentally for every chance you have."

-Prandelli prefers Balotelli as his starting centre-forward but is also open to experiment with players and formations during matches, meaning there was still space for Immobile to make an impression.
+Prandelli prefers Balotelli as his starting center-forward but is also open to experiment with players and formations during matches, meaning there was still space for Immobile to make an impression.

 "Could he start in place of Balotelli?
 There are only a few players in the team with guaranteed starting places, such as (Andrea) Pirlo and (Gianluigi) Buffon," added Schillaci.